CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

     </figure>
 </div>

-Your challenge is to improve what happens in the pink music enhancement.
+Your challenge is to improve what happens in the pink music enhancement box.
 The rest of the baseline is fixed and should not be changed.

 We are interested in systems that are either: (i) causal and low latency for live music, and (ii) non-causal for recorded music.